mohra22/Electronics-and-Electricity-Path/README.md

 # code:

->#include <Servo.h> //use the servo library to generate the PWM signal Servo ESC; //name our servo object.
-In our case, it will be the name of ESC void setup()
+>1. #include <Servo.h> //use the servo library to generate the PWM signal Servo ESC; //name our servo object.
+In our case, it will be the name of ESC
+>2. void setup()
 {
+>3.
 ESC.attach(9); //"attach" the ESC controller to pin 9 of the Arduino board }
-void loop()
+>4. void loop()
 {
-int throttle = analogRead(A0); //read voltage from the potentiometer output throttle = map(throttle, 0, 1023, 0, 180); //convert the values from the range 0-1023 from the ADC output into the range 0-180 because servomotors can only operate in the range 0-180
+>5.  int throttle = analogRead(A0); //read voltage from the potentiometer output
+ >6. throttle = map(throttle, 0, 1023, 0, 180); //convert the values from the range 0-1023 from the ADC output into the range 0-180 because servomotors can only operate in the range 0-180
+>7.
 ESC.write(throttle); //generate PWM signal with necessary filling ratio }